Skip to main content

 In an effort to reduce the state’s usage of the river, Arizona established a drought plan that outlines water cuts for central valley farms among other measures.
 The majority of the water cuts though will fall on Pinal County farmers who will lose 97 billion gallons of water compared to previous years.
 As a result, many farmers are already planning to fallow approximately 20% to 40% of their land or are unsure what they can do due to the water shortages.

-Groundwater Isn’t the Solution
+Groundwater Isn’t The Solution

 Where people haven’t been able to contract river water, they have instead turned to the water in the ground.
 While these aquifers may seem like another option to supply water, they too have seen drastic decreases in their water levels due to pumping at an unsustainable rate.
 This pumping is depleting the groundwater supply at a rate that cannot be replenished by surface water, even with established Active Management Areas.